Craigmore

 Health performance in Craigmore is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Craigmore faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups.
-Private health cover is low, at approximately 47% of Craigmore's total population (~5,400 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.
+Craigmore faces significant health challenges as per AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
+Private health cover is low at approximately 47% of Craigmore's total population (~5,353 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.

-Mental health issues and arthritis are the most common conditions, affecting 10.5% and 10.1% of residents respectively.
-However, 62.1% of residents report no medical ailments, compared to Greater Adelaide's 67.9%.
-Working-age individuals face notable health challenges due to high chronic condition rates.
-Craigmore has 16.8% of residents aged 65 and over (1,934 people), lower than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges, generally aligning with national rankings.
+Mental health issues and arthritis are the most common medical conditions in Craigmore, affecting 10.5% and 10.1% of residents respectively.
+However, 62.1% of residents report being completely clear of medical ailments, compared to Greater Adelaide's 67.9%.
+The working-age population faces notable health challenges due to elevated chronic condition rates.
+Craigmore has a lower proportion of seniors aged 65 and over at 17.0%, with approximately 1,940 people in this age group compared to Greater Adelaide's 19.2%.
+Health outcomes among seniors present some challenges but generally align with national rankings for the general population.

 Frequently Asked Questions - Health